Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a sprinkling of holy water)
 **Duration:** Concentration, up to 1 minute

 You bless up to three creatures of your choice within range.
-Whenever a target makes an :d20-attack: **Attack Roll** or a :d20-save: **Saving Throw** before the spell ends, the target can roll a d4 and add the number rolled to the :d20-attack: **Attack Roll** or Saving Throw.
+Whenever a target makes an :d20-attack: **Attack Roll** or a :d20-save: **Saving Throw** before the spell ends, the target can roll a d4 and add the number rolled to the :d20-attack: **Attack Roll** or :d20-save: **Saving Throw**.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.